happy-cmd/OTFS_4QAM_FPGA_Verilog/README.md

 	However, due to the limitation that the Matlab MEX program only allows numerical inputs less than 1, it was not completed).
 Here, only the fixed-point number processing verification for FFT/IFFT is implemented.

+#### 03. Some thoughts

+- After my analysis of the code, I think the code follows the processing mode of Zak-OTFS in FPGA implementation.

+- Directly using the FFT-ip core will inevitably result in quantization errors between the MATLAB program and the frequency domain processed data.
+I originally wanted to use the MEX program to implement a completely accurate quantization version of the MATLAB program to achieve consistency with the Verilog simulation data, but due to the limitations of the MEX program itself and limited personal time, I put it on hold.

+> Perhaps a manual implementation of the FFT based on the CORDIC algorithm could essentially solve this problem, but further consideration is needed to determine whether this is worthwhile.
+>
+> I personally like consistency, but a small quantization error is enough.

+- For the initial VHDL code, I used X-HDL as a code conversion tool, and then processed it manually.
+The main changes in the program were in the FFT core.

 ---

 ### 中文